bkuhl/simple-ups/README.md

 <a name="usage" />
 ## Usage

-SimpleUPS is available in a static context with the following methods:
+SimpleUPS is currently only available in a static context with the following methods:

  * SimpleUPS::getRates()
  * SimpleUPS::isValidRegion()